amphp/http-server/docs/production.md

 ---
-title: Running Aerys in Production
+title: Running on Production
-title_menu: Running in Production
-layout: tutorial
+permalink: /production
 ---
 ## General

 - Set your `ulimit -n` (maximum open file descriptors) high enough to manage all your connections.
 Recommended is at least `$workers * (Options->maxConnections + 100)`.
 [100 is an arbitrary number usually big enough for all the persisting file descriptors.
 If not enough, add more.]